knative/docs/docs/admin/eventing/channel-configuration.md

         kind: InMemoryChannel
 ```

-This configuration is going to be used by default, if no channel implementation is specified.
+This configuration is going to be used by the Channel CRD to create platform specific implementations.

+!!! note

+  The `clusterDefault` setting determines the global, cluster-wide default Channel type.
+You can configure Channel defaults for individual namespaces by using the `namespaceDefaults` setting.